simpsonjulian/statica/README.md

 This project is licensed under the MIT License.

 # TODO
-* report stats from the run
+* report stats from the run for aggregation
+* report on the most problematic files

 # Future tools

-I'm thinking of adding:

 * shellcheck
 * action-lint